-This policy is based on a review of the current pediatric dental, medical, and public health literature related to ECC, including the proceedings of the 1997 Conference on Early Childhood Caries, Bethesda, Md.1
+This policy is based on a review of the current pediatric dental, medical, and public health literature related to ECC, including the proceedings of the 1997 Conference on Early Childhood Caries, Bethesda, Md.1 A MEDLINE search was conducted using the terms "early childhood caries", "nursing caries", and "baby bottle caries".
 The literature includes studies that used sound scientific methodology, were reported in refereed journals, and are accepted by the dental profession as state of the art in caries causes and prevention.
 The literature on the consequences of ECC is based on both prospective and retrospective clinical studies that followed accepted clinical protocols.